Amicus curiae - Trespass Act - Riotous Assemblies Act - Constitutional Court - Economic Freedom Fighters (EFF)

 Section 18 (2) (b) of the Riotous Assemblies Act states that –

 “Any person who incites, instigates, commands, or procures any other person to commit, any offence, whether at common law or against a statute or statutory regulation, shall be guilty of an offence and liable on conviction to the punishment to which a person convicted of actually committing that offence would be liable.”

-SERI will submit that section 18 (2) (b) of the Riotous Assemblies Act criminalises advocacy of civil disobedience, even where that disobedience is merely symbolic in nature, thus encouraging insubstantial and foolish prosecutions of expression, whether or not that expression really amounted to incitement.
+SERI submitted that section 18 (2) (b) of the Riotous Assemblies Act criminalises advocacy of civil disobedience, even where that disobedience is merely symbolic in nature, thus encouraging insubstantial and foolish prosecutions of expression, whether or not that expression really amounted to incitement.

-SERI will also submit that the PIE Act impliedly repealed the Trespass Act to the extent of any inconsistency between the two statutes.
+SERI also submitted that the PIE Act impliedly repealed the Trespass Act to the extent of any inconsistency between the two statutes.